andrewkwang2304/CMPE13/Lab06/README.txt

 I had no clue I had to create a history until the TA's explained it.

 All in all, decent lab.
 I hope a get a better score.

+LATE HOURS EDIT:
+MY BUTTON.C WORKS!!!!
+Part 3 doesn't though.
+They light up, but for some reason, when I hold the buttons down, they go into this blinked on or off state where it's a 50/50 chance that you could get on or off.
+Well, I'll take this for now.